 When your 7 year old child’s overnight playdate is disrespectful to you, what do you do?
 Should you send him home?
 Should you discipline him?
 Should you be honest when his mother asks about his behavior?
 And most important, what do you say to your child?

 When a snarky voice from your child’s BFF says things like, “My house is bigger than yours” and “My mom’s cooking is better than yours” how do you stop from retaliating and stooping to his level of rude remarks when what you want to say is, “Oh yeah?
-Well you can just go back to your house and eat your mom’s cooking then” accompanied by the fantasy of a smack across the mouth.
+Well you can just go back to your house and eat your mom’s cooking then.”
 How do you take the high road and say something like, “Oh that’s nice”?

 Then when it gets followed by, “Open my lollipop, NOW” and, “I don’t have to” when asked to eat in the kitchen, or “WHY?!” when asked not to kick the door, it gets close to the edge of contemplating child abuse.